On this page:

 6 |

 Analytical Chemistry involves quantitative analysis by two classical methods of analysis: gravimetric and volumetric.
-Preparation and standardization of required reagents are also an important part of these chemical analyses.
+Preparation and standardization of required reagents are also an important part of these chemical analysis.
 The basic techniques developed in Semester 1 are essential to performing the required analysis.
 Pre-requisites:

 |